-The editors of Bear Review are open to a wide variety of poetry and fiction, and we read submissions year-round.
+The editors of Bear Review are open to a wide variety of poetry, and we read submissions all year.
 We publish two issues a year: one in the fall, and one in the spring.
 Our only criteria: your writing is alive on the page, has urgency and has something at stake.

 We’re big readers, so we admire pieces that make the old new.
 We also dig aesthetic competence and a knowledge of genre and literary tradition.
 That said, we admire experimentation and blurred genres as well, so long as the writer brings the heat.

-Submit up to five original, previously unpublished poems or micro prose pieces (fiction or non-fiction, 500 words or fewer), in a single .docx or .pdf file, via our submittable account:
+Submit up to five original, previously unpublished poems in a single .docx or .pdf file, via our submittable account:

 We will consider long poems and sequences; we will also consider interconnected segments of a longer story as long as each segment pulls its aesthetic weight.
 Query us before submitting.

 Simultaneous submissions are fine by us as long as you let us know immediately if a piece is accepted elsewhere by adding a note to your submission via Submittable.